-You can choose not to provide certain information, but then you might not be able to take advantage of many of our features.
+You can choose not to provide certain information or to have it deleted, by accessing your profile or by contacting our Member Services department, but then you might not be able to take advantage of many of our features.
 We use the information that you provide for such purposes as responding to your requests, customizing your future visits to the Toastmasters website and shopping, improving our website, and communicating with you.

 - Estimate our audience size, browser statistics, and popularity of content and usage patterns.

 - Recognize you when you return to our website.